JonPSmith/AspNetReactSamples/README.md

 ## What is included in this solution

-The solution *currently* contains the following solutions:
+The solution contains three projects:

 1. **[ReactJsNet.MVC5](https://github.com/JonPSmith/AspNetReactSamples/tree/master/ReactJsNet.MVC5):**
 A simple example of using the [ReactJS.Net](http://reactjs.net/)